posativ/acrylamid/docs/commands.rst

 init
 ----

-This initializes the base structure of an Acrylamid blog, thus it should be the first command you'll execute.
-If the destination  directory is not empty it won't overwrite anything unless you supply -f, --force to re-initialize the whole theme.
+Initializes the base structure of an Acrylamid blog, hence it should be the first command you should execute.
+If the destination directory is not empty it won't overwrite anything unless you supply -f, --force.
+The default template is either Jinja2 or Mako if only one egg is installed or Jinja2.

 -f, --force    don't ask, just overwrite
 --theme THEME  use theme (minimalistic HTML5 per default) --mako         use the Mako template engine
---jinja2       use the Jinja2 template engine (default)
+--jinja2       use the Jinja2 template engine

 .. raw:: html